Cyril-Meyer/DeepSCEM/README.md

 #### User Interface

 * CLI
+  * Repair or remove the broken dataset and sample creation
   * argparse to run with arguments
     * replace current second stage parser with subparser
 * UI